Couldn’t find event details

 The new flow takes almost twice as long.
 But task success, confidence, and conversion all improved because users finally understood what they were agreeing to before hitting “pay.”

 +15% conversion rate · -18% abandonment rate · +25% user confidence.
+Task success measured in moderated tests with 12 users.
+Confidence self-reported in a survey shown right after the flow.

 Reflection